 SMC is committed to creating an accessible and inclusive environment for pregnant and parenting students.
 Title IX makes it illegal to discriminate because of sex, which includes discrimination on the basis of pregnancy, childbirth, false pregnancy, miscarriage, abortion, or related conditions, including recovery.
 The law against sex discrimination covers all aspects of an educational program.
 This includes school-sponsored extracurricular activities and internships, athletics, financial aid and scholarships, career counseling, and lab and clinical work.

 Title IX also ensures the right to take medically necessary leave and to be free of harassment, intimidation, or other discrimination because of pregnancy-related conditions.
 Further, any rules concerning parental, family, or marital status may not apply differently based on sex.
 For example, SMC cannot provide women with time to bond with or care for their children and not men.

-Federal Pregnancy Discrimination Act Pregnancy Rights under California Fair Housing and Employment Act
+Federal Pregnancy Discrimination Act Pregnancy Rights under the California Fair Housing and Employment Act